> PORTFOLIO

 Clients

-While this part of the site is being constructed, please visit the following Web sites that I've designed — and then close that window to return here.
+Please visit the following Web sites that I've designed — and then close that window to return here.

 Personal — The following 2 pages were set up to show friends some trip photos.
 They show two different ways of presenting photos.